dalibo/emaj/docs/en/statFunctions.rst

 | stat_rows                | BIGINT      | Number of recorded row changes                        |
 +--------------------------+-------------+-------------------------------------------------------+

+**Notes**

+If the marks range is not contained within a single *log session* (i.e., if group stops/restarts occurred between these marks), a warning message is raised, indicating that data changes may not have been recorded.

 The function returns one row per table, even if there are no logged changes for this table.
 In this case, the *stat_rows* column value is 0.

-**Notes**

-If the marks range is not contained within a single *log session* (i.e., if group stops/restarts occurred between these marks), a warning message is raised, indicating that data changes may not have been recorded.

 Most of the time, the *stat_first_mark*, *stat_first_mark_datetime*, *stat_last_mark*, and *stat_last_mark_datetime* columns reference the start and end marks of the requested period.
 However, they can contain other values when a table has been added or removed from the table group during the requested mark interval.

 If a table is removed from its group and later reassigned to it during the requested time frame, multiple rows are returned in the statistics.
 In this case, the *stat_first_time_id* and *stat_last_time_id* columns can be used to reliably sort these multiple time slices (internal server clock fluctuations may produce consecutive *stat_first_datetime* or *stat_last_datetime* values that are not always in ascending order).

-It is possible to execute more precise queries on these statistics.
+It is easy to execute more precise queries on these statistics.
 For example, to get the number of database updates by application schema, use a statement like:

 .. code-block:: sql